 Toilet Paper Composition

 Modern toilet paper is made from thin layers of paper treated with a light coating of aloe, lotion or wax to reduce the roughness.
-Manufacturers try to balance the use of shorter fibres that cause rapid decomposition with that of longer fibres, which increase the strength.
+Manufacturers try to balance the use of shorter fibers that cause rapid decomposition with that of longer fibres, which increases the strength.
 Virgin toilet paper is made directly from chipped wood, while recycled toilet paper is made from previously-used paper and board products.
 So which one causes your blocked toilet?
 The brand that takes longer to disintegrate, that’s what.
-It remains in the pipes longer, preventing the toilet from flushing properly and causing a backlog which your local Toronto plumbers will need to attend to.
+It remains in the pipes longer, preventing the toilet from flushing properly and causing a backlog that your local Toronto plumbers will need to attend to.

-ConsumerReports.org conducted research on different brands of toilet paper available in Canada, and came to the conclusion that the best brand, while made here, is only available in the United States.
-White Cloud 3-Ply Ultra Soft and Thick was rated the best overall, in terms of strength, softness and decomposability, which identifies whether the product would result in a blocked toilet.
-Good Housekeeping ran similar tests to identify the best buy for your money, and found that contrary to popular belief, single-ply toilet paper didn’t necessarily decompose faster than the thicker brands.
+ConsumerReports.org conducted research on different brands of toilet paper available in Canada and came to the conclusion that the best brand, while made here, is only available in the United States.
+White Cloud 3-Ply Ultra Soft and Thick was rated the best overall, in terms of strength, softness, and decomposability, which identifies whether the product would result in a blocked toilet.
+Good Housekeeping ran similar tests to identify the best buy for your money and found that contrary to popular belief, single-ply toilet paper didn’t necessarily decompose faster than the thicker brands.

 Best Brands of Toilet Paper to Choose

-– Charmin Ultra Soft 2-Ply, one of Canada’s favourite brands, was found to be very soft and strong, but not a good choice if you have fussy plumbing.
+– Charmin Ultra Soft 2-Ply, one of Canada’s favorite brands, was found to be very soft and strong, but not a good choice if you have fussy plumbing.
 It was found to take longer to break down than other brands, which is a prime cause of blocked toilets.

 – Canada’s own Royale brand, famous for its two white kitten ads, performed well in independent testing, and Toronto residents with low-flush toilets give it the highest ratings for flushability, although local plumbers don’t necessarily agree.